rdeschain/reddit/readme.md

 ##### Registration

 `PUT http://charlesdewald.com/api/v1/users/register` where `username` and `password` are required fields.
 Pass variables as x-www-form-urlencoded or raw like so `username=charles1123b&password=pass`.
-A successful call with return an `access_token`.
+A successful call will return an `access_token`.

 ##### Login

 `POST http://charlesdewald.com/api/v1/users/login` where `username` and `password` are required fields.
-A successful call with return an `access_token`.
+A successful call will return an `access_token`.

 ##### List of Reddit Posts